Arthrozene Review: Is Natural Pain Relief Possible?

 A clinical trial on this ingredient at same dosage as in Arthrozene found that it was significantly more effective than placebo at reducing pain and improving joint function.

 Natural chicken comb extract is the second ingredient in this supplement, and a patented extract called “Mobilee” is used.
-This extract has been tested in medical research and proven to be effective for pain reduction.
+This extract has been shown in clinical studies to relieve pain.

 An animal study on chicken comb extract found similarly impressive results.
 Dogs with osteoarthritis who consumed this ingredient experienced “improvements in osteoarthritis biomarkers.”

-As we documented in our Instaflex reviews article, collagen is an effective pain relief ingredient but we've only seen studies using much higher doses than 40 mg (typically above 2,000 mg).
-Thus we will consider this ingredient underdosed.
+As we documented in our Instaflex reviews article, collagen is often used at much higher daily doses than 40 mg.

-Overall we consider Arthrozene to be likely to cause pain relief, given that all three of its active ingredients have research backing for pain relief, and we consider two of those ingredients to be effectively dosed.
+Overall, we consider Arthrozene likely to provide pain relief, because all three of its active ingredients appear to be effectively dosed for supporting that outcome.

 Does Arthrozene Cause Side Effects?